Grilled Pork with Mojo Sauce make a quick & easy weeknight dinner. Tender slices of fresh pork are topped with a spicy, zesty Cuban mojo sauce.

 Today, I’m serving mojo sauce over some tender grilled pork medallions.
 “Medallions” = fancy word for slices of pork.

-Rather than roasting a whole pork tenderloin like I might normally do, I took a Smithfield Marinated Fresh Pork Tenderloin and sliced it into 1-inch thick pieces.
+Rather than roasting a whole pork tenderloin like I might normally do, I took a pork tenderloin and sliced it into 1-inch thick pieces.
 By slicing the pork into medallions, it cooks up super fast on your grill (or grill pan in my case).
 Just 2-3 minutes on each side gives you that perfect sear while maintaining the juiciness of the meat.
-Plus, Smithfield did all the hard work for me by slow-marinating its 100% fresh pork in a seasoning of roasted garlic & herb, meaning no basting during the grilling process.

 From start to finish, this dish took less than 20-minutes.
 Meaning, more time to enjoy the aforementioned glass of Pinot Gris. 🙂